DETAILED ACTION

 Re claim 22, Another embodiment of Kusuda et al. teach the second fluid is configured to transfer heat to the first fluid within the structure; and the second fluid is configured to cool a separate component within a vehicle after exiting the second port (fig 7, “HYDRAULIC FLUID” noting the fluid is known to operate in a loop and return back to components cooler would naturally cool any other component in the loop and or the loop conduits, paras 40-43 ).

-It would have been obvious to one of ordinary skill in the art at the time the invention was made to include by combining embodiments of the Kusuda et al. invention in order to advantageously allow for heat exchangers to handle high thermal stresses in particular aircraft systems during operation.
+It would have been obvious to one of ordinary skill in the art at the time the invention was made to include port details by combining embodiments of the Kusuda et al. invention in order to advantageously allow for heat exchangers to handle high thermal stresses in particular aircraft systems during operation.

 Re claim 23, Kusuda et al. teach wherein the elongated structure includes a load- bearing shell structure (figs).